View XML QR Code

 Container: Box 1, Folder 14

-• Description: Young Adults Group
+• Description: Young Adults Groups (digital only)

 Container: Box 1, Folder 15

-• Description: Portraits - Men
+• Description: Portraits: Men

 Container: Box 2, Folder 1

-• Description: Portraits - Women
+• Description: Portraits: Women

 Container: Box 2, Folder 2

-• Description: Portraits - Children
+• Description: Portraits: Children

 Container: Box 2, Folder 3